Manufacturing Software Buyer's Guide

 How can the manufacturing teams make use of the ERP system?

-There are many uses of ERP information across the manufacturing floor of a business.
-Look to see if the ERP providers you are evaluating mention bill of materials (BOM) management, quality ratings by suppliers, inventory position by part, production scheduling, manufacturing execution system (MES) support and backlog management.
+There are many uses for ERP information throughout the manufacturing floor of a business.
+Look to see if the ERP providers you are evaluating mention BOM management, quality ratings by suppliers, inventory position by part, production scheduling, MES support and backlog management.

 What information will my sales team have access to?

-In most manufacturing systems, sales can easily run reports to find out which customers’ orders have shipped, which are in backlog and which are in production.
-Having this information at their fingertips give them the ability to serve customers more effectively, while upselling new products and services.
-In advanced manufacturing ERP systems, sales management can see what pricing programs are working the best and also collaborate with marketing on new selling strategies, immediately seeing what’s working or not.
+In most manufacturing systems, sales can easily run reports to find out which customers’ orders have shipped, which are backlogged and which are in production.
+Having this information at their fingertips gives them the ability to serve customers more effectively, while upselling new products and services.
+In advanced manufacturing ERP systems, sales management can see what pricing programs are working the best while collaborating with marketing on new selling strategies to promptly review what is or isn’t working.

 Will it grow with my business?

-If you’re investing in an ERP solution, you don’t want it to be obsolete in a year.
-Plan to implement software that will last at minimum five to 10 years.
-ERP should also be scalable if you plan on significant growth in the next decade or so.
-Find out what the limitations are on the scale and reporting capability of your system so you can make an adequate decision about whether the software is right for you.
+If you’re investing in an ERP solution, you don’t want it to conk out in a year.
+Plan to employ a solution that will last for at least five to 10 years.
+Manufacturing ERP software should also be scalable if you plan on significant business growth in the next decade or so.
+Determine the limitations of a solution’s flexibility and reporting capabilities so you can make an adequate decision about whether or not it’s ideal for you.

 NetSuite ERP provides businesses in a wide variety of industries with the tools to automate and centralize processes across departments.
 This includes tasks such as financial management, distribution, CRM and supply chain management.
 This solution is cloud-based and is available whenever and wherever, as long as you have an internet connection.
 Additionally, this tool is customizable and has a relatively low cost of ownership due to its automated software maintenance.
 It provides real-time data insights across workflows and includes the option to build dashboards that are unique to your business.